West Boca Raton Community High School: Speed zone

 In 2011 the county's traffic division established a speed zone on Glades Road in front of WBRCHS.
 In 2014, two pedestrians were struck by a vehicle in front of the school.

 Band invited to London

-London's former Lord Mayor of Westminster Duncan Sandy in 2015 invited the WBRCHS band to perform in London's New Year's Day Parade.
+London's former Lord Mayor of Westminster Duncan Sandys in 2015 invited the WBRCHS band to perform in London's New Year's Day Parade.

+Football

+On November 10, 2023, West Boca Raton Community High School won their first playoff game in program history.
+They defeated Atlantic Community High School on a last-second touchdown catch, by a score of 23 – 22.
+In the 2024 season, the Bulls finished the season undefeated, winning the FHSAA 6A State Championships against Osceola High School, and becoming the #1 team in the county and one of the best in the state, ranked in the top 20.

+Cross Country

+On October 30, 2024, West Boca Raton Community High School participated in the 4A District 4 Cross Country Championship in Palm Beach County, hosted in South County Regional Park.
+The boys' team made the top 8 out of 15 competing teams, qualifying for regionals for the very first time in school history.
+The team competed at regionals on November 10, 2024.

 Controversy

-Former principal Mark Stenner admitted plagiarising graduation speeches from YouTube in 2015.
+Former principal Mark Stenner admitted plagiarizing graduation speeches from YouTube in 2015.
 He apologized and was relieved of his office.

 Walkout

 Following the shootings at Marjory Stoneman Douglas High in February 2018, WBRCHS students observed 17 minutes of silence to honor the fallen students there.
 Then 90% of the student body walked out, marching 12 miles to the Parkland school.
 According to The Palm Beach Post, they marched from "...9:30 a.m. until reaching the northeast corner of Douglas High at 2 p.m.
 They were met by a crowd of Douglas High students and neighbors who cheered in support...
 Some at Olympic Heights in Boca Raton and Palm Beach Central in Wellington walked out Tuesday, although the crowds were far smaller than West Boca's."

 The walkout drew local and national attention.